opensourcegrappler/mct/Readme.md

 # Motorcycle Lean Angle Video Overlay Generator

-This program takes an nmea data file produced by a GPS as input and generates PNG image frames that can be imported to a video editing program and overlaid on on-board footage from a helmet camera or similar.
+This program takes an nmea data file produced by a GPS or any log file with NMEA formatted data as input and generates PNG image frames that can be imported to a video editing program and overlaid on on-board footage from a helmet camera or similar.

 There are many smartphone apps available that will record GPS information in nmea format.